Chat

 BRANDONFROMTHE6

-BRANDONFROMTHE6started grow question 6 months ago
+BRANDONFROMTHE6started grow question a year ago

 tomorrow shes 3 weeks old and i keep getting all kinds of conflicting answers in regards to where my ppfd meter should be at ?
 Until now it sat at about 150, i should add im using a 300w mars hydro loght